Thesis 1995

 Painting

-My thesis included a diverse collection of both paintings and drawings.
+Witte's thesis included a diverse collection of both paintings and drawings.
 The example above showcases the distinct approach and creative vision that characterized many of the drawings from that period.

-More examples from my thesis collection.
+More examples from Craig Witte's thesis collection.